TYPES OF CABLING

 Coaxial cable has the following advantages:

 - conforms to popular standards

 - greater capacity than UTP for voice and data traffic

 Its disadvantages are:

 - limited transmission distance

 - terminations and connections must be done precisely

-Optical fibre cable is a transmission medium consisting of a core of pure silica (glass) or plastic, encased in a protective cladding, strengthening material and outer jacket.
-Strands of the fibre - thinner than a human hair - are coated with a reflective surface.
-When fibre is used for transmission purposes, digital signals are converted to modulated light using a light transmitter – either a laser or light emitting diode.
+The optical fibre cable is a transmission medium consisting of a core of pure silica (glass) or plastic, encased in a protective cladding, strengthening material and outer jacket.
+Strands of the fibre – thinner than a human hair – are coated with a reflective surface.
+When fibre is used for transmission purposes, digital signals are converted to modulated light using a light transmitter – either a laser or light-emitting diode.
 Light is shown into the strand, travels along the fibre, and is prevented from escaping by the reflective layer.
-Light travels in a fibre at approximately 2/3 the speed of light in a vacuum.
+Light travels in fibre at approximately 2/3 the speed of light in a vacuum.